-- 12.1.
-The GCIS is the centre of all government communication and provides strategic leadership and coordination to the whole government communication system.
-There is a network of many communicators located countrywide, across all spheres of government who must drive communication within their realm of influence. - 12.2.
-Internal communication in government serves as a platform to use public servants to spread government messages further into communities.
-The GCIS coordinates various planning and reporting structures in which all communicators are expected to actively participate.
-These include the Government Communicators' Forum; Media Liaison Officers' Forum; Communicators' Internal Forum; Intergovernmental Communication Forum; Communication Cluster/ Communication committees of all five Forum of South African DGs' clusters; the meeting of the GCIS EXCO and co-chairs of communication clusters: specialist communicators' forums (e.g. social media managers), as well as communication forums at district and local levels.
+- 12.1 GCIS is the center of all government communication and provides strategic leadership and coordination to the whole government communication system.
+There is a network of many communicators located countrywide, across all spheres of government who must drive communication within their realm of influence - 12.2 Internal communications in government serves as a platform to use public servants to spread the message of government further into communities.
+GCIS coordinates various fora which are planning and reporting structures in which all communicators are expected to actively participate.
+These include the Government Communicators' Forum, MLO Forum, Internal Communicators' Forum, Intergovernmental Communication Forum, Communication Cluster/ Communication Committees of all five FOSAD clusters, the meeting of the GCIS EXCO and Co-chairs of Communication Clusters, specialist communicators' forums (e.g. social media managers), as well as communication forums at the district and local levels.

-13. COMPONENTS OF THE NCSF IMPLEMENTATION PLAN
+13 COMPONENTS OF THE NCSF IMPLEMENTATION PLAN

-- 13.1.
-Stakeholder engagement on the approved NCSF. - 13.2.
-Development of provincial and departmental communication strategies aligned to the NCSF and the GCP, with support from the GCIS. - 13.3.
-Cross-cutting campaigns to be featured in all departmental and provincial communication strategies aligned to the objectives of the NCSF. - 13.4.
-Development and consolidation of costed communication plans across government reflecting on apex priorities and supporting cross-cutting campaigns. - 13.5.
-Plans for effective use of digital media platforms and internal communication to bolster reach to all segments. - 13.6.
-Community media placements, digital media and internal communication must be factored into the strategies. - 13.7.
-Plans to communicate during disasters and crises require proactive communication and quick turnaround in the release of messages. - 13.8.
-Internal communication taking into consideration the use of public servants as messengers.
+- 13.1 Stakeholder engagement on the approved NCSF. - 13.2 Development of provincial and departmental communication strategies aligned to the NCSF and the Government Communication Policy with support from GCIS. - 13.3 Cross-cutting campaigns to be featured in all departmental and provincial communication strategies aligned to the objectives of the NCSF. - 13.4 Development and consolidation of costed communication plans across government reflecting on apex priorities and supporting cross-cutting campaigns. - 13.5 Plans for effective use of digital media platforms and internal communications to bolster reach to all segments. - 13.6 Community media placements, digital media and internal communication must be factored into the strategies. - 13.7 Plans to communicate during disasters and crisis require proactive communication and quick turnaround in the release of messages. - 13.8 Internal communication taking into consideration the use of public servants as messengers.

-14. REPORTING, MONITORING AND EVALUATION
+14 REPORTING, MONITORING AND EVALUATION

-- 14.1.
-Progress reports on implementation of communication strategies and plans in line with the NCSF will be submitted to Clusters and Cabinet. - 14.2.
-Reporting on the execution of departmental and provincial communication plans. - 14.3.
-Progress reports should reflect the use of the outlined communication principles in the NCSF. - 14.4.
-Evaluation will be undertaken after 18 months.
+- 14.1 Progress reports on implementation of communication strategies and plans in line with the NCSF - 14.2 Reporting on execution of departmental and provincial communication plans - 14.3 Progress reports should reflect the use of the outlined communication principles in the NCSF. - 14.4 Evaluation will be undertaken after every 18 months.